 Get Inspired (Before You Go In)

 Although everything above does matter, it’s also helpful to come to the table (actually, make that “chair”) with something specific in mind.
-Whose hair is so good, you’ve seriously considered scalping them and surgically attaching their hair to your head?
+Ever seen a bloke whose hair is so good, you’ve seriously considered scalping them and surgically attaching their hair to your head?
 Bring a picture for your stylist (leave the scalpel at home).
 Having a clear idea of what you want to achieve makes it easier for both of you.

 Pro Tip: Keep it close to home.
 If you have thick, curly hair, don’t bring in a picture of something fine and straight.
 Work with your natural hair, not against it.
 You’ll save yourself a lot of grief if you look for hairspiration from gentlemen with similar hair types, hairlines and face shapes.